yoshida-lab/XenonPy/docs/source/features.rst

 Compositional descriptors
 -------------------------

-XenonPy calculates 290 compositional features for a given chemical composition.
+XenonPy can calculate 290 compositional features for a given chemical composition.
-This calculation uses the additional information of 58 element-level features recorded in the built-in ``elements_completed``.
+This calculation uses the additional information of the 58 element-level **features** recorded in the built-in ``elements_completed``.
 For example, let us consider a binary compound, :math:`A_{w_A}B_{w_B}`, whose element-level features are denoted by :math:`f_{A,i}` and :math:`f_{B,i} (i = 1, …, 58)`.
 Then, the 290 compositional descriptors are calculated: for :math:`i = 1, …, 58`,

 * Weighted average (abbr: ave): :math:`f_{ave, i} = w_{A}^* f_{A,i} + w_{B}^* f_{B,i}`,